 Cogent has almost doubled in size in the last year both in terms of headcount and the volume of work they’re doing.
 They’re very conscious about growing purposefully, so they have a pretty robust growth strategy in place.
 There’s a big focus on doing more purposeful work – rather than just more work in general – and as a result, they’ve been more intentional about the projects they take on the skillsets they need to bring those to life.
 They have also ramped up their Ventures arm, which invests in promising Melbourne tech company startups that align with the Cogent values.

 As they continue to grow they will be focusing on culture and work on projects that are fulfilling for their people.
 They believe in full transparency and a testament to that is their open salaries model and profit share, so as they scale their values like transparency, diversity and personal wellbeing become more important than ever.

 Sidekicker is Australia and NZ’s #1 on-demand staffing platform – revolutionising the way thousands of businesses source and manage casual and temporary staff and providing their ‘Sidekicks’ with the flexibility to work when and where they want.

-Fuelled by strategic hires, expansion and investment, Sidekicker has gone from strength to strength over the past 12 months.
-This year they are celebrating their 5th year in operation.
+Fuelled by strategic hires, expansion and investment, Melbourne tech company Sidekicker has gone from strength to strength over the past 12 months.
+In 2017, they celebrated their 5th year in operation.
 To meet the demand of their clients with a national presence, they have launched into three new geographical markets – Wellington, Perth and Brisbane – bringing the total number of locations to 7.
 To support their growth and better service their clients, they have also tripled the size of their head office staff.

 In 2018, growth efforts will continue across; Melbourne, Sydney, Brisbane, Auckland and Perth.
 They will continue to expand into their current categories of Events, Promotions, Business Admin and Hospitality and push into new ones such as Health Care and Warehousing.